 Cannabis flowers are filled with a group of chemicals called cannabinoids that make humans high.
 The cannabis plant naturally produces these chemicals, as do our own bodies, although the specifics of how and why these chemicals make us high is a matter of debate among scientists.
 The most powerful of these cannabinoids is tetrahydrocannabinol, usually shortened to THC.
 While THC is not the only cannabinoid that gets you high, it is the strongest, so we can use THC as a good barometer of how strong a cannabis product is.
 The legal weed you'll find in Washington is considerably stronger than the reefer of the 1960s and '70s.
 Back then, a cannabis flower was rarely more than 10 percent THC by weight.
 Walk into one of Seattle's pot shops today, and you'll find hundreds of strains with more than 20 percent THC, with some even testing over the 30 percent mark.

 If you don't have a pipe to put your flower in or the will to roll your own joint, you can skip a step by buying the weed tourist's best friend: a pre-rolled joint.
 These are already perfectly rolled and sold in singles or in cute little joint packs.
-Because it's easy to conceal inferior weed in a sealed joint.
+Because it’s easy to conceal inferior weed in a sealed joint, it’s worth spending a few more dollars for a higher quality pre-roll.
+Watch out for infused joints—these can be great, but they are just as likely to be the shittiest weed that has been covered up with an extra dose of cannabis oil.

 You can also avoid smoking and opt for one of the many products infused with weed.
 Whether you're eating weed chocolates or bud-laced peanuts, drinking pop or coffee with pot in it, the label will indicate how many milligrams of THC are in each serving.
 This is a crucial piece of information.
 Unlike smoking weed—which will affect you almost immediately—it takes about 30 minutes to an hour before you get high from eating weed.
 That means an impatient edible consumer can get way too high by eating too much before seeing the effects.
 It's impossible to overdose on THC, but that doesn't mean you can't hurt yourself by getting too high and then freaking out.